Fertilization occurs in 4-6 hours in humans, but there are no visible signs until approximately 17-18 hours later.

 Within the next 6 hours (30 hours from fertilization), the now "fertilized egg" will divide, producing a 2-cell embryo.
 Further division (or "cleavage") takes place every 10-12 hours, producing a 4-cell embryo on day 2, an 8-cell embryo on day 3, a morula or ball of too many cells to count on day 4, and a blastocyst on day 5.

-Graphic representation of the different stages of embryo development from either the release of an egg at ovulation or recovery of eggs during In-Vitro Fertilization (IVF), to fertilization inside the fallopian tube or outside the body, by ICSI, to the different stages of embryo development in the fallopian tube or in the Assisted Reproductive Technology (ART) incubator prior to embryo transfer at the 8-cell stage or blastocyst stage
+A graphic representation of the different stages of embryo development; from either the release of an egg at ovulation or recovery of eggs during In-Vitro Fertilization (IVF), to fertilization inside the fallopian tube or outside the body by Intracytoplasmic Sperm Injection (ICSI), and to the different stages of embryo development in the fallopian tube or in the Assisted Reproductive Technology (ART) incubator prior to embryo transfer at the 8-cell stage or blastocyst stage.

-After fertilization, if the embryo is looked at too late in this process, than "abnormal" fertilization can be overlooked and the embryo will "appear normal".
-This "abnormal" embryo can divide and even implant but will not produce a viable pregnancy and is only destined to abort, resulting in a miscarriage and disappointment.
+If the embryo is looked at too late after fertilization, then "abnormal" fertilization can be overlooked and the embryo will "appear normal."
+This "abnormal" embryo can divide and even implant, but will not produce a viable pregnancy, and is only destined to abort, resulting in a miscarriage and disappointment.

 A normal fertilized 2-cell embryo at about 30 hours from egg recovery.

 A normal 4-cell embryo on day 2, approximately 48 hours after fertilization.

 A normal 8-cell embryo on day 3, approximately 72 hours after egg recovery.